microsoft/edc-showcase/README.md

 # The `ion-demo` application

-Demo Application to show how the EDC and ION can be used together to implement distributed identities
+Demo Application to show how the EDC can be used to implement distributed identities and federated catalogs.

 _This document describes the working concept rather than the finished application._

 ## Setup

-- create 3 Keypairs, one for each connector, one for the Verifier
+- create 3 Keypairs, one for each connector
-- pre-define two Hub URLs (ideally they should look exactly how ACI URLs or AKS URLs are generated)
+- pre-define three Hub URLs (ideally they should look exactly how ACI URLs or AKS URLs are generated)
 - for each connector:
-    + generate a DID Document containing the Public Key and its Hub URL on ION
+    + generate a DID Document containing the Public Key and its Hub URL on ION or as Web DID
     + generate a JWT on every request (signed with connectors Private Key) containing the DID URL as claim (=payload) and an expiration date (t+5min)
-- for the Verifier (="accenture"): put a DID with it's public key on ION
 - create a certificate and a private key in `*.pem` format as well as the corresponding `*.pfx` file:
     - generate the files:
        ```bash